$88 Standard Water Heater Flush! Regularly $176. Claim Now

 The basic components of an HVAC system that you need to know about include:

-• Air Filter: A fine mesh filter that cleans the air of pollen, mold spores, dander, and other small particles before it enters your home to improve indoor air quality.
+• Air Filter: A fine mesh filter that cleans the air of pollen, mold spores, dander, and other small particles before it enter your home to improve indoor air quality.

 • Blower: A motor-driven system, often referred to as an air handler or air handling unit, that transports air through the air conditioning system.